-- Independently manage dynamic caseload: conduct monthly visits with program participants in-home and/or in-office, complete participant assessments to determine and reduce barriers to permanent housing, refer participants to appropriate community resources, advocate on behalf of participant to help secure housing
+- Connect and regularly meet with communities and resources in all municipalities of Carroll County including food pantries and soup kitchens, throughout Carroll County to connect all participants to homeless services: conduct Shelter and Housing Screenings, complete participant assessments to determine and reduce barriers to permanent housing, refer participants to appropriate community resources, advocate on behalf of participant to help secure housing/shelter entry

-- Maintain accurate and timely case files, per grant/funder requirements, this includes, but is not limited to appropriate participant homeless verification and demographic information, signed program agreements, referrals, service plans, and progressive case notes
+- Maintain accurate and timely case files, per grant/funder requirements, this includes, but is not limited to appropriate participant homeless verification and demographic information, referrals, service plans, and progressive case notes

 - Complete accurate and timely data entry utilizing Community Service Point (CSP): complete program entry and exits within 24 hours, enter services within 3 business days, enter, track, and evaluate participant progress at identified milestones

-- Support strategies to help participant meet “Key” goals to ensure homelessness is short, brief and rare in Carroll County; work with participants to establish SMART (specific, measurable, achievable, relevant, time based) goals
+- Support strategies to help participants meet “Key” goals to ensure homelessness is short, brief, and rare in Carroll County; work with participants to establish SMART (specific, measurable, achievable, relevant, time based) goals

 - Utilize motivational interviewing, strength-based, and trauma informed care strategies and techniques to deliver participant-driven case management; develop solid rapport with participants